methodphoto/mincc/data/1984/1984-logica.md

 title: "Logica v The Min"
 gameLocation: "Wimbledon Park"
 gameDate: "05/08/1984"
+shortReport: "Logica batted first and scored 153 all out.
+The Min replied with 154 for 7."
 result: "The Min won by 3 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Logica batted first and scored 153 all out.
-The Min replied with 154 for 7.

-Result: {result}

 ## Logica Innings